Solicitous Eco-Warriors Who’ve Been Planting Forests on Their Own

 Jimmy “MrBeast” Donaldson

 Known for his philanthropic stunts, 21-year-old YouTuber Jimmy Donaldson, known as MrBeast, recently reached 20 million subscribers.
 He has decided to plant 20 million trees by raising $20 million by the end of January 2020.
-According to the official website of TeamTrees, he has already planted 12,859,368 trees (at the time of writing) with the help of his followers to the date.
+According to the official website of TeamTrees, while inspiring people for planting forests, he has already planted 12,859,368 trees (at the time of writing) with the help of his followers to the date.

 It all started when a follower joked that he should plant 20 million trees to celebrate the number of subscribers.
 To fulfill his goal, he has collaborated with Arbor Day Foundation, world’s one of the largest non-profit conservation organizations dedicated to planting and nurturing trees.